integrated-land-simulator/model_description/descript/matsiro.md

    = \frac{K_0}{f}  \tan\beta [\exp(-f z_i) - \exp(-f Z)] \tag{eq262}
 $$

-where $\beta$ is the gradient of the slope, and assumption 2 is applied here. $Z$ is the depth of the impervious surface; normally, however, $Z$ is assumed to be sufficiently deep compared with $\frac1f$, so the term $\exp(-f Z)$ is omitted.
-Moreover, since the slope direction soil moisture flux in the unsaturated zone above the water table is small, it is ignored.
+where $\beta$ is the gradient of the slope because of the second assumption. $Z$ is the depth of the impervious surface.
+Normally, however, the term $\exp(-f Z)$ can be ignored because $Z$ is assumed to be sufficiently large compared with $\frac1f$.
+Moreover, the slope direction soil moisture flux in the unsaturated zone above the water table is small and thus also ignored.

-If the groundwater recharge rate $R$ is assumed to be horizontally uniform, assumption 3 is expressed as
+If the groundwater recharge rate $R$ is assumed to be horizontally uniform, with the third assumption, the above equation is expressed as:

 $$
 a R = \frac{K_0}{f} \tan\beta \exp(-f z_i)